 7. Order Pick, Pack and Ship Accuracy

 This measures one of the most core functions within an inventory management system.
-Pick, pack, and ship is the process of locating inventory and packing the ordered items for shipment to fulfill customer orders.
+Pick, pack and ship is the process of locating inventory as well as packing the ordered items for shipment to fulfill customer orders.
 Customers can be any other department, organization or third-party manufacturers that ordered the shipped products.

 8. Inventory Turnover

 An invaluable metric for measuring how much of a manufacturer’s working capital is tied up in inventory, this metric provides insights into the hard-to-find costs of handling items.
-These include put-away, costs of obsolescence and how effective warehouse management systems are in reducing logistics and fulfillment costs.
+These include put-away, costs of obsolescence and how effective warehouse management systems (WMS) are in reducing fulfillment costs.

 10. Supplier Quality Index

 Measuring how well your suppliers are performing is key to perfecting your business strategies.
 If you’re not using specific data points to track your suppliers, you can never be sure how much room exists for improvement.
 Track how often you have to return materials due to mistakes or abnormalities.
 You could also look into how many orders are received on time.

 Choose whichever metrics are most important to your business.
 They can be simple like the previous examples or may be complex so you adhere to governmental regulations.
 For instance, medical product manufacturers need to provide a level of visibility to comply with the U.S. Food and Drug Administration mandate, 21 CFR Part 11.
 This mandate regulates how electronic records should be presented to the FDA.

 Inventory management software can vastly improve your business, but you need a clear idea of exactly what you’ll be tracking with it.
 While the KPIs listed above are important to keep an eye on, make sure you keep tabs on other KPIs that are still very important to your business.
 These KPIs can be tracked through a series of tools provided by inventory management suites.